ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Now it catches the gleam of the morn­
+ow it catches the gleam of the morn­
 ing&#x27;s first beam,
 in full glory reflected now shines on
 k- the stream